Ketone Levels for Weight Loss: Data-Driven Guide

 81.915350

-A line graph showing fat mass decreasing over 8 weeks while ketone levels (symbolized by a flame) rise and stabilize in the optimal zone.
+A line graph illustrating the journey to ketosis, showing fat mass (represented by a cookie-like circle) decreasing over time while ketone levels (represented by a flame) rise and stabilize in the optimal zone, indicated by a green shaded background.

 This timeline illustrates how sustained ketosis in the 1.5–2.5 mmol/L range can drive significant fat loss while protecting muscle mass.